bAN0NYM0US/wiNORD-19-22H1/README.md

 		- This PC as Default for File Explorer

 	### Fixed
+		- Issue with being unable to use Insider builds is resolved
+		- Bouquet Cursor issue is fixed with Dark Mode
 		- UAC can now be disabled
 		- Brave Browser install is now completely silent
 		- User input is no longer needed to exit CMD after Microsoft Store install